Backpacking in Zimbabwe; Harare

-Just to confuse things I’m going to take a detour from my trip around Asia :S It’s just that my Asian adventure was last year and I’m trying to transcribe my journal onto the blog, RIGHT NOW I have just arrived in Africa and I’m very excited so I want to write a little entry about that.
+Just to confuse things I’m going to take a detour from my trip around Asia.
+It’s just that my Asian adventure was last year and I’m trying to transcribe my journal onto the blog, RIGHT NOW I have just arrived in Africa and I’m very excited so I want to write a little entry about my backpacking in zimbabwe experience.

-I flew Air Zimbabwe from London to Harare, one-way and on my own – starting another leg of another (unplanned) trip around the world.
+I flew Air Zimbabwe from London to Harare, one-way and on my own.
+Starting another leg of another (unplanned) trip around the world.
 The vague idea is to get from the bottom of Africa, all the way to the top by land over 6 months or so – taking in the World Cup, climbing Kilimanjaro and trekking with Gorillas in Uganda/Rwanda – all depending on the common constraint… cash.
 I want to basically do Cape Town to Cairo, and then beyond and travel to Syria.

 I ended up meeting a Zimbabwean girl at the airport.
 She asked me to help her lift her excess luggage off the conveyor belt onto her trolley.
 A little bit of chat ensued and to cut a long story short, within 90 minutes I was at her extended families place with her cousin getting fed breakfast by the maid.
 My backpacking in Zimbabwe took a positive turn.